HubitatCommunity/CoCoHue/README.md

 1. Back up your hub and save a local copy before proceeding.

 2. Install the app  from the "apps" folder in this repository into the "Apps Code" section of Hubitat: https://raw.githubusercontent.com/HubitatCommunity/CoCoHue/master/apps/cocohue-app.groovy
-    * **Important for users upgrading from 1.x:** if your installation is set up using the parent/child app strucutre (and you want to keep this installation), then follow these steps instead.
+    * **Important for users upgrading from 1.x:** if your installation is set up using the parent/child app strucutre (and you want to keep that installation), then follow these steps instead.
 First, update the parent app: https://raw.githubusercontent.com/HubitatCommunity/CoCoHue/master/deprecated/cocohue-parent-app.groovy.
 Then, install the (child) app as above: https://raw.githubusercontent.com/HubitatCommunity/CoCoHue/master/apps/cocohue-app.groovy.
 Finally, uncomment the line `parent: "RMoRobert:CoCoHue (Parent App)"` (should be around line 50-55) in the "child" app by removing the two slashes, `//`, in front of it.